sofaspawn/codechef-inventory-management/README.md

 1. Get all present items in the inventory in JSON format.
 2. Add new items to the inventory.
 3. Check for duplicate items before adding them to the database.
+4. Session based authentication done.

 ## TODO:
-- [ ] implement user sign up and log in using JWT
+- [x] implement user sign up and log in using ~~JWT~~ session-based auth
 - [ ] Implement Get specific ID, Update and Delete functionalities
 - [ ] Add database to the project
 - [ ] Implement fuzzy searching for items **[If time permits]**